Shane Haste: New Japan Pro-Wrestling (2022–2026)

 In September, Haste made his debut in Japan for NJPW, working tag matches alongside Jonah and Bad Dude Tito.
 The following month, Haste and Tito teamed at NJPW Strong: New Japan Showdown, competing in a four-way tag-team match to become the number one contenders for the Strong Openweight Tag Team titles, but the match was won by Stray Dog Army (Barrett Brown and Misterioso).
 In November, Haste and Nicholls teamed together in the World Tag League.
 The duo finished with a total of 12 points, narrowly failing to advance to the finals.
 On 4 January 2023 at Wrestle Kingdom 17, Haste competed in the New Japan Ranbo, but failed to last until the final 4.
 Later in the show, Haste and Nicholls approached Zack Sabre Jr., who had just won the NJPW World Television Championship, and offered him a TMDK shirt, which he accepted, officially joining the stable.
 The following day at New Year Dash!!, Sabre teamed with HNicholls and Haste to defeat Chaos (Hirooki Goto, Tomohiro Ishii and Yoshi-Hashi).
 At the event, the trio also added young lion, Kosei Fujita as a new member.
 The victory at New Years Dash!! caused Haste and Nicholls to be in contention for the IWGP Tag Team Championship, held by Bishamon (Hirooki Goto and Yoshi-Hashi).
 Haste and Nicholls received their title shot on 5 February at The New Beginning in Sapporo, but were unsuccessful in defeating Bishamon.
 In April, the duo faced new champions Aussie Open (Mark Davis and Kyle Fletcher) for the titles, but again failed to capture the titles.
 In July, Haste was announced to be a part of the 2023 G1 Climax tournament, his first NJPW singles tournament.
 Haste competed in the D Block, finishing with 5 points, thus failing to advance to the quarterfinals.

+On February 3, 2026, Haste announced that he is no longer under contract with NJPW.